TheDeadSlayer/MQTT-Based-Locking-System/README.md

 The arduino system subscribes to the MQTT broker.

 To setup:
-Upload FingerFinal.ino to arduino
+-Upload FingerFinal.ino to arduino
-Connect raspberry pi to arudino via USB
+-Connect raspberry pi to arudino via USB
-In Connection.py , make sure line 56 is '/dev/ttyACM1' or '/dev/ttyACM0' depending on the USB port arduino is connected to Run Connection.py
+-In Connection.py , make sure line 56 is '/dev/ttyACM1' or '/dev/ttyACM0' depending on the USB port arduino is connected to -Run Connection.py

 A mobile application was written to act as the main user interface for the system The mobile application publishes on the MQTT broker.